SFPD Releases 2018 Year-End Public Safety Statistics Report Shows Double-Digit Decrease in Violent Crimes and Auto Burglaries Citywide 19-004

 Last year also saw a significant drop in Part 1 Property Crimes that have victimized many people in San Francisco:

-A 2018 study by the California Policy Lab and researchers at the University of California, Berkeley found a significant decrease in assaults and thefts after SFPD expanded its foot patrol strategy, which focuses on crime deterrence and improved responsiveness and engagement with community members.
+A 2018 study of "The Effect on Crime of Redeploying to Foot Patrols" by the California Policy Lab and researchers at the University of California, Berkeley found a significant decrease in assaults and thefts after SFPD expanded its foot patrol strategy, which focuses on crime deterrence and improved responsiveness and engagement with community members.
 SFPD in 2017 doubled its citywide uniformed foot patrols, and with the direction and support of Mayor Breed, greatly increased foot patrols in U.N.
 Plaza and in the Mid-Market corridor last year in response to numerous quality of life issues.

 “Through our ongoing ‘Park Smart’ public education campaign and strategic deployment of our officers, we’ve been able to reduce vehicle burglaries in San Francisco by 17 percent,” said Chief Scott.
 “By putting more officers on the street, we’ve been able to deter crimes of opportunity, increase buy-bust operations in neighborhoods disproportionately affected by drug dealing, and build communication and trust with community members.
 Going forward in 2019, we will continue to listen to the public we serve and use data to strategically assign our officers to address our City’s public safety challenges.”